AndreiCalazans/andrei-calazans-blog/src/content/post/analyzing-app-start-android-systrace/index.md

 - main thread: You can see how long it took to initialize the app plus all the Choreagrapher calls to dispatch rendering tasks.
-- mtq_js: This is the JavaScript thread, where the JavaScript code runs.
-You can check how long it takes to execute the initial JavaScript code and any delays in processing.
-- mqt_native_modu: This is the native module thread, where the native modules are executed.
-You can check how long it takes to execute the initial native modules and any delays in processing.
 - create_react_co: This is a thread used to initialize the React Native context.
-  You can see how long it is taking to process React Native packages.
+  Essentially the app won't run until this is done, so if it is taking long to start.
+Also native packages intialized at app start will be visible here, so if you have a native module with very slow initialization you can catch it.
+- mtq_js: This is the JavaScript thread, I usually check how it took to start and if there are any long running blocking tasks here that I should investigate further.
+- mqt_native_modu: this is the React Native modules thread where the native modules run.
+This will indicate to you any async native modules that are taking very long to run.
 - createView: This event captures how many createView calls were made which can show you how early the first view triggered from React Native was called plus how many views were made.